Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Coyotes Differ From Dogs

 There are various similarities between coyotes and dogs because they are both canines.
-They have the same basic diet and instincts and can even reproduce with one another.
+They have the same basic diet and instincts and can even mate with one another.
 However, there are a few ways that they differ:

 coyote in the wild

-Image By: rauschenberger, Pixabay
+Image Credit: rauschenberger, Pixabay

 Dogster_Website dividers_v1_Jan 18 2024-03